 For the week of December 9-13, 2013, ABC's "General Hospital" continued to pace for its best season in seven years in total viewers (since 2006/2007 television season), and is turning in its best performance in the key women sales demos in 2 1/2 to 4 years.
 The soap was number 1 in Women 18-49 for the second consecutive week (779,000/1.2 rating), which is the first back to back win the soap has had in the demo in six-and-a-half years (since week of 5/21/07).
 "GH" turned in its 2nd-most-watched week in over two years in Women 18-49 and in over two and a half years in Women 25-54 (1.06 million/1.7 rating), behind only last week and since weeks of 8/15/11 and 3/21/11, respectively.
 Moreover, the past three weeks have been the show’s Top 3 most-watched weeks in nearly three years in Total Viewers – since week of 12/27/10.
 Additionally, "GH" posted the largest year-to-year increases of any broadcast daytime drama in Women 18-49 (+28% – 779,000 vs. 610,000) and Women 25-54 (+37% – 1.06 million vs. 774,000).

-The alphabet network is very proud of its sole remaining daytime drama series, “General Hospital,” which has increased its total audience and is surging in the key sales demos.
-The network is also proud of daytime talkers “The View” and “The Chew,” which are both achieving increased audiences in demos.
-“Chew” is reaching a new zenith in total audience as the talk show attracted its largest total viewer count and women 25-54 demo count in its history during the week of October 28, 2013 through November 1, 2013.
+The alphabet network is very proud of its sole remaining daytime drama series, "General Hospital," which has increased its total audience and is surging in the key sales demos.
+The network is also proud of daytime talkers "The View" and "The Chew," which are both achieving increased audiences in demos.
+"Chew" is also reaching a new zenith in total audience as the talk show attracted its largest total viewer count and women 25-54 demo count in its history.

 Earlier today CBS released a promo touting its daytime lineup for "Bringing Sexy Back," and not to be outdone, ABC has released its own daytime lineup promo.
 With the phrases, "Why just live when you can love.
 Why just smile when you can laugh.
 Why just watch when you can feel," viewers of "The View," "The Chew" and "General Hospital" are all embraced by the ABC Television Network.